SCU Resident Life Handbook

 Director of Residential and Student Life

-The Director of Residential and Student Life is Cassandra Camp and she is the administrative member of the SCU staff concerned with the management of all aspects of the resident living areas.
+The Director of Residential and Student Life is Tim Braaten and he is the administrative member of the SCU staff concerned with the management of all aspects of the resident living areas.
 The Director of Residential and Student Life supervises all day-to-day activities on campus and within the residence halls, including the resident assistances and resident chaplains when appropriate.
 The Director of Residential and Student Life lives in one of the resident halls.

 Resident Assistant (RA)